-In accordance with Accounting Standards Codification (ASC) 958-310 "Not-For-Profit Entities - Receivables" contributions received are recorded as unrestricted, temporarily restricted, or permanently restricted support, depending on the existence or nature of any donor restrictions.
+Camp Wyandot Inc. has adopted Accounting Standards Codification (ASC) 2016-14, "Not-For-Profit Entities - Revenue Recognition".
+In accordance with ASC 2016-14, contributions received are recorded as increases in net assets without donor restrictions and net assets with donor restrictions, depending on the existence and/or nature of any donor restrictions.

-Camp Wyandot Inc. also adopted Accounting Standards Codification (ASC) 958-205 "Not-For-Profit Entities - Presentation of Financial Statements".
-Under ASC 958-205, Camp Wyandot Inc. is required to report information regarding its financial position and activities according to three classes of net assets: unrestricted net assets, temporarily restricted net assets, and permanently restricted net assets.
-Camp Wyandot Inc. had no permanently restricted net assets for the years ending December 31, 2017 and 2016.
+Camp Wyandot Inc. has also adopted ASC 958-10-65-1, "Not-For-Profit Entities - Presentation of Financial Statements".
+Under ASC 958-10-65-1, Camp Wyandot Inc.is required to report information regarding its financial position and activities according to two classes of net assets that are based upon the existence or absence of restrictions on use that are placed by its donors: net assets without donor restrictions, and net assets with donor restrictions.